stefan-jung/org.jung.reveal/README.md

 1. Move to the `~/bin` directory of the DITA-OT.
 2. Install the plugin using the `dita` command.
    `dita --install https://github.com/doctales/org.doctales.reveal/archive/master.zip`

+Note: For the plugin to work in some environments, such as oXygenXML, you may need to add  `org.doctales.reveal\framework` as an additional frameworks directory.
+In oXygenXML, Options > Preferences > Document Type Association > Locations.
+This provides the schemas to create the `Slide` topic type and for proper transformation from within oXygenXML.

 ## Using the Plugin